Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Related Work

-``AI art'' \cite{Zylinska_2020_AI-Art.pdf} --- or art generated by artificial intelligence --- has become a popular application for prompt engineering \cite{aiartcreativity}.
-An online community has formed, sharing images and prompts on various platforms.
+Art generated by artificial intelligence, or ``AI art'' \citep{Zylinska_2020_AI-Art.pdf}, has become a popular application for prompt engineering \citep{aiartcreativity}.
+An online community around AI art has formed, sharing images and prompts on various platforms.
 Within this community, certain practices for writing prompts have emerged.
-For example, prompts often follow a specific pattern, such as the following template \cite{travelersguide}: \begin{quote} \textit{[Medium] [Subject] [Artist(s)] [Details] [Image repository support]} \end{quote} A typical prompt could be \cite{zippy}: \begin{quote} \textit{A beautiful painting of a singular lighthouse, shining its light across a tumultuous sea of blood \ul{by greg rutkowski and thomas kinkade}, \ul{Trending on artstation}.} \end{quote}
+For example, prompts often follow a specific pattern, such as the following template \citep{travelersguide}: \begin{quote} \textit{[Medium] [Subject] [Artist(s)] [Details] [Image repository support]} \end{quote} A typical prompt could be \citep{zippy}: \begin{quote} \textit{A beautiful painting of a singular lighthouse, shining its light across a tumultuous sea of blood \underline{by greg rutkowski} \underline{and thomas kinkade}, \underline{trending on artstation}.} \end{quote}

-Prompt modifiers, such as the underlined words above, are added to a prompt to influence the resulting image in a specific way \cite{guidelines,modifiers,aiartcreativity}.
-Prompt modifiers are an important technique in prompt engineering for AI art because they allow the prompt engineer to control the output of the text-to-image system.
-Prompt modifiers may make the resulting images subjectively more aesthetic and attractive~\cite{guidelines,aiartcreativity}.
+Prompt modifiers, such as the underlined terms above, are added to a prompt to influence the resulting image in a specific way \citep{guidelines,modifiers,aiartcreativity}.
+Prompt modifiers are an important technique in prompt engineering for AI art because they allow the prompt engineer to control the output of the text-to-image generation system.
+Prompt modifiers may make the resulting images subjectively more aesthetic and attractive~\citep{guidelines,aiartcreativity}.

-Different types of prompt modifiers are used in the AI art community \cite{modifiers}, but the two most common types of modifiers affect the style and quality of images.
+Different types of prompt modifiers are used in the AI art community \citep{modifiers}, but the two most common types of modifiers affect the style and quality of images.
 These prompt modifiers consist of specific keywords and phrases that have been found to modify the style or quality of an image (or both).
-Modifiers that affect the quality of images are known as quality boosters \cite{modifiers}, and can include phrases such as \textit{``trending on artstation,'' ``unreal engine,'' ``CGSociety,'' ``8k,'' and ``postprocessing.''} Style modifiers affect the style of an image and can include a wide variety of open domain keywords and phrases, such as \textit{``oil painting,'', ``in the style of surrealism,'' or ``by James Gurney''}~\cite{modifiers}.
+Modifiers that affect the quality of images can be referred to as `quality boosters' \citep{modifiers}, and include phrases such as \textit{``trending on artstation,'' ``unreal engine,'' ``CGSociety,'' ``8k,'' and ``postprocessing.''} Style modifiers affect the style of an image and can include a wide variety of open domain keywords and phrases, such as \textit{``oil painting,'' ``in the style of surrealism,'' or ``by James Gurney''}~\citep{modifiers}.